ATV, garage in Epworth damaged by fire

-EPWORTH, Iowa — An all-terrain vehicle and the garage it was in was damaged by fire this morning in Epworth.
+EPWORTH, Iowa — An all-terrain vehicle and the garage it was in was damaged by fire Friday morning in Epworth.

 No injuries were reported.